tashukbiz/writing/index.md

 ---
-title: Tatiana
+title: Freelance content writer - Tatiana
 header: Freelance content writer
 layout: main
 ---
+![Tatiana](./assets/photo.jpg)
 From childhood hobby to professional career
-![Tatiana](./assets/photo.jpg)

 ## About me
 Hi, my name is __Tatiana__, and I'm so excited about the world of content writing.
 Writing has been a part of my life ever since I was a child, and it has always fascinated me.
 From creating stories to maintaining my personal journal, words have been my way of expressing myself and sharing my thoughts with others.